Sunday, August 8, 2021

 How to generate Summary Statistics of a Table Data in Power BI

-Suppose we have a Table "tbl_OrderDetails" as follows with lot of records.
+Suppose we have a Table "tbl_OrderDetails" as follows.

 Now we can do data profiling for this table using Power Query> View options as follows.